 - Price/weight/efficiency/temperature range/cycling/etc.

 Rarely will you use a single cell battery to power something.
-Connecting them in series will provide more voltage while connecting them in parallel will let you provide more current than one cell alone, power the same load for longer, or both.
+Connecting them in series will provide more voltage, while connecting them in parallel will get you more current.
+Following is some things to keep in mind.

 High voltage transfers energy/power efficiently through conductors.
 But it runs the risk of forcing current through something not made to pass much, if any current.
 Therefore, adequate insulation must be provided.

-High current produces a lot of heat based on how much resistance it has to go through.
+High current produces a lot of heat based on the amount of resistance that it has to go through.
 Therefore everything needs to be larger to reduce resistance and increase surface area to dissipate heat to prevent damage from high current.

 Conversions: Buck -Boost – Inverter – Rectification (adapter)

-Often it is a good idea to have your battery system at a different voltage than your load will need.
-Luckily, you can easily buy (not much point making) circuitry that converts current to more voltage or some of the voltage into more current.
+Often it is a good idea to have your battery system at a voltage different than the voltage that your load will need.
+Luckily, you can easily buy (not much point making) circuitry that converts some of the supply current into more voltage or some of the voltage into more current.

 Stepping up voltage